Kahros/Discord-Adaptive-Dice-Roller/README.md

 Upcoming features:
 - ~~Reroll: Ability to reroll of the last roll that the player has sent.
 This is per player.~~
 - Calculate modifiers per dice type, independent from total modifiers.
+- User/player data purge after timeout (to conserve memory).
 - Anything else requested.